 Welcome to the Library Search Help Page.
-Here, you'll find guidance on how to get the most out of the Library's discovery tool.
-Whether you're a beginner or an advanced user, we've got you covered.
+This list of 'Frequently Asked Questions' provides guidance on the essentials of using the Library's discovery tool.

 If you have a specific question, you can jump straight to the answer by clicking on the links below: